What are the Different Types of Diabetes mellitus – Signs & Symptoms

 Uncommon Types of Diabetes

-- Prediabetes indicates a condition that occurs when a person’s blood glucose levels are higher than normal but is not high enough for a diagnosis of Type 2 Diabetes.
+It indicates a condition that occurs when a person’s blood glucose levels are higher than normal but is not high enough for a diagnosis of Type 2 Diabetes.

-- Latent Autoimmune Diabetes in Adults (LADA) is a condition in which Type 1 Diabetes develops in adults.
-Some cases of diabetes are also noted where body’s tissue receptors do not respond to insulin even when insulin levels are normal, which is what separates it from Type 2 Diabetes.
-This form of diabetes is quite uncommon.
+Some cases of this diabetes are also noted where body’s tissue receptors do not respond to insulin even when insulin levels are normal, which is what separates it from Type 2 Diabetes.

-- A Type 4 Diabetes is proposed which has not received an official status yet.
+The ‘Type 4 Diabetes‘ is proposed but it has not received an official status yet.

 One should know all about diabetes and even the major diabetes signs which will help in taking preventive measures in future.